 What to Do

-We did an excursion to Marineland and it was a good day out, however it is rather small which meant we were finished everything with over 2 hours to spare before our pick up time.
+We did an excursion to Marineland and it was a good day out, however it is rather small which meant we have finished everything with over 2 hours to spare before our pick up time.
 The main marina is a short walk away and is well worth exploring.

 Another excursion we did while on holiday and we had a blast.
-There was so much to see and we really enjoyed that each tank had a screen with an English translation.
+There was so much to see and I really enjoyed that each tank had a screen with an English translation.
 Great for kids of all ages.

-If you love scenery and your kids love trains then make sure you check out Soller.
+If you love the scenery and your kids love trains then make sure you check out Soller.
 The old train and trams are such a great sight to see and it is a journey that is well worth it.
 13 tunnels that wind through the Serra de Tramuntana mountain range is an experience you have to do.
-We would do it again when we visit Majorca again.
+I would do it again when we visit Majorca again.

 Alcudia old town is a lovely place to visit.
 Exploring the old town where you can walk some of the old walls is really good.
-Our eldest son enjoyed exploring the old streets.
+My eldest son enjoyed exploring the old streets.
 If you have time head down to the Port as there are some really nice boats which will keep most of the family entertained.